-He was initially located after US intelligence officials tracked one of his couriers after almost two decades of the manhunt.
-After the Bin Laden hideout was located in Abbottabad, Pakistan, President Obama met with national security top advisers to formulate a plan of action.
+He was initially located after U.S. intelligence officials tracked one of his couriers after almost two decades of the manhunt.
+After the CIA found the Bin Laden hideout in Abbottabad, Pakistan, President Obama met with national security top advisers to formulate a plan of action.
 During the next six weeks, he and the advisors met four times.

 Training and preparations

-Training for US Navy SEALs Team Six also known as DEVGRU began following the national security meeting held on March 22nd, 2011.
-Special training facilities resembling the Bin Laden’s compound were set up on both coasts.
-In April 2011 the plans progressed and the Navy SEAL teams began specific training using various tactical approaches on a replica of the Waziristan Mansion compound.
+Training for U.S. Navy SEALs Team 6, also known as DEVGRU, began following the national security meeting held on March 22, 2011.
+Special training facilities resembling Bin Laden’s compound were set up on both coasts.
+In April 2011, the plans progressed, and the Navy SEAL teams began specific training using various tactical approaches on a replica of the Waziristan Mansion compound.

 Operation Neptune Spear

-After a 24-hour delay due to cloudy conditions, President Barack Obama gave the order.
-It was clearance to proceed with the mission on May 1, 2011, with one goal, to kill or capture notorious terrorist Osama bin Laden.
-The raid ensued using 20-25 special-made Black Hawk helicopters carrying US Navy SEALs Team Six – DEVGRU members, 79 operators, and one dog in total.
+President Barack Obama gave the order after a 24-hour delay due to cloudy conditions.
+It was clear to proceed with the mission on May 1, 2011, with one goal, to kill or capture notorious terrorist Osama bin Laden.
+The raid ensued using 20-25 special-made Black Hawk helicopters carrying U.S. Navy SEALs Team 6 – DEVGRU members, 79 operators, and one dog in total.

-On May 1, 2011, the US Navy SEALs DEVGRU team made a world’s headlines.
+On May 1, 2011, Operation Neptune Spear went off and the U.S. Navy SEALs DEVGRU team made the world’s headlines.
 After they landed in the backyard of the compound, Navy SEALs used explosives to breach the walls of the compound and proceeded to attack its structures.
-Despite receiving open fire, they were able to neutralize the guards and then proceeded in clearing buildings throughout the compound.
+Despite being under direct fire, they neutralized the guards and then moved in, clearing buildings throughout the compound.

 Following the deadly raid on Osama bin Laden, there were a lot of conspiracy theories thrown around.
-One of the most spread theories was the one that a whole bunch of operators who took part in the UBL raid died in the Chinook crash.
+One of the most spread theories was that a bunch of operators who took part in the UBL raid died in the Chinook crash.
 On August 6, 2011, insurgents shot down a Chinook transport helicopter in Afghanistan, killing all 38 people on board.
 It has become known as the Extortion 17 crash (Chinook helicopter call sign).